Sagmo/Vimrc/README.md

 ### Step 3 - Special Cases
 For Code-Completion, *You Complete Me*-package is beeing used.
+You need python 2.7 or 3.6.

 #### Alt 1 - It gets installed automatically
 What more to add..